11 Amazing Things to Do in Whakatane

 Location: Ohope.
 7km from Whakatane.

-7. Relax in the Awakeri Hot SPrings
+7. Relax in the Awakeri Hot Springs

 Unwind in the natural geothermal mineral pools of the Awakeri Hot Springs.
 Choose from a large thermal swimming pool, two kids pool and smaller hot pool shaded by sails.
-It’s the perfect place to relax if the weather is not playing ball or you need to sooth your muscles after a long time on the road.
+It’s the perfect place to relax if the weather is not playing ball or you need to soothe your muscles after a long time on the road.

 Location: Awakeri.
 16km from Whakatane.